 The gas blend ratio is based on the CO2 volumes of the product, temperature of the beer, and required applied pressure to the keg.

 The "PSIG" at the keg using mix gas normally range from 20 to 25 PSIG for ales and lagers, and up to 30-40 PSIG for stouts.
-To acquire equilibrium with stouts a 25% CO2 / 75% nitrogen mix is ideal and for ales and lagers a 60% CO2 / 40% nitrogen ratio is required.
-Domestic Lagers from large American Brewers will require up to a 75% CO2/25% N2 ratio.
+To acquire equilibrium with stouts a 25% CO2 / 75% Nitrogen mix is ideal and for ales and lagers a 60% CO2 / 40% N ratio is required.
+Domestic lagers from large American Brewers will require up to a 75% CO2 / 25% N ratio.

 Mixed Gas in Cylinders